PGIM

 PGIM, Inc. (PGIM), formerly known as Prudential Global Investment Management, functions as the asset management arm of Prudential Financial, an American life insurance company.

 Headquartered in Newark, New Jersey, United States, PGIM manages more than $1 trillion in assets across its fixed income, equity, real estate, alternatives, and multi-asset channels, including $283 billion for retail investors, and $553 billion for institutional clients, as of December 2019.
-David Hunt has been the CEO since 2011.
+Jacques Chappuis is president and chief executive officer of PGIM, a leading global asset manager across public and private asset classes.

 History

 PGIM traces its history to the founding of its parent company, Prudential Financial, in 1875.

 PGIM is currently one of the 10 largest asset managers in the world, with more than 1,100 investment professionals working for the company across 31 offices.
 The firm is headquartered in the Prudential Tower in Newark, New Jersey, which currently houses approximately 3,000 employees from a variety of PGIM's investment management divisions.

 Structure

 PGIM follows a multi-manager model divided into several autonomous businesses: